For Organizations

 At Healing & Resilient NJ, we are committed to supporting organizations in their journey towards becoming trauma informed.

-Below you will find essential tools, educational materials, and practical tips to help you enhance or implement trauma-informed approaches within your organization.
+Below you will find some tools, educational materials, and practical tips to help you enhance or implement trauma-informed approaches within your organization.
 Learn how to create an environment that acknowledges and addresses the impact of trauma, promoting resilience and well-being.

-Is your organization interested in assessing their trauma informed practices?
+The TRUST logoIs your organization interested in assessing their trauma informed practices?

 The TRUST assessment tool is available for organizations around New Jersey - for free!
 TRUST 2.0 identifies practical ways for organizations to promote inclusive, healing-centered practices in the workplace through improved physical spaces, staff training, internal communications, and customer relations.
 Learn more about trauma informed assessments for organizations at New Jersey Department of Children and Families, Office of Resilience.